Tudat/tudat/tutorials/applicationWalkthroughs/earthOrbiterBasicStateEstimation.rst

             // Define settings for observable, no light-time corrections, and biases for selected 1-way range links observationSettingsMap.insert(
                         std::make_pair( currentLinkEndsList.at( i ),
-                                        boost::make_shared< ObservationSettings >(
+                                        std::make_shared< ObservationSettings >(
                                             currentObservable ) ) );
         }
     }

-Where we have defined a map :class:`ObservationSettingsMap` (a typedef for :literal:`std::multimap< LinkEnds, boost::shared_ptr< ObservationSettings > >`) that contains all the settings necessary to create the observation models.
+Where we have defined a map :class:`ObservationSettingsMap` (a typedef for :literal:`std::multimap< LinkEnds, std::shared_ptr< ObservationSettings > >`) that contains all the settings necessary to create the observation models.

 Defining Estimation Settings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~